 Running involves the WHOLE BODY which means to run at peak performance without injuring knees, shins, or ankles, you need supple HIPS and SPINE.

 The physical areas of focus for running are

 - CORE STRENGTHENING

 - SPINE & UPPER BODY

 An injury in one part of the body can be set off if another area is tight: supple hips and spine will prevent wear and tear on your joints.
 The repetitive leg action can wear down the hips if your pelvis area is stiff – that in turn can lead to arthritis within the lower back, hips and knees.
-Practicing yoga can prevent those painful niggles and Injuries.
+Practising yoga can prevent those painful niggles and Injuries.

-Yogic breathing exercises will help increase stamina, and bring much needed oxygen to the muscles which reduces the build up of lactic acid.
+Yogic breathing exercises will help increase stamina and bring much-needed oxygen to the muscles which reduces the build-up of lactic acid.

 Recommended Yoga Poses For Runners